Mies van der Rohe: the modernist architect who led the Bauhaus at its end.

 While benefiting Paul (but seemingly resisting every one of his helpful tips and offers), Mies completes his very first building: the remarkable traditional Riehl Home in Potsdam.

 Mies van der Rohe Bauhaus director.

 Mies, one of the most important designers of the XNUMXth century, was already established when he accepted the post of director of the Bauhaus.

 Excited by this 21-year-old's debut, Peter Behrens offered Mies a task at her workplace - alongside Gropius and Le Corbusier - which was originally the maintenance of the factory in AEG wind turbines.
-Mies was forging a reputation as a designer of upper-court homes, and to better reach this clientele, he abandoned his birth name - Maria Ludwig Michael Mies - for something more classic, including his mother Rohe's last name and Dutch “van der” because of the preserved nature of the German fragment “von”.
+Mies was forging a reputation as a designer of upper-yard homes, and to better reach this clientele, he gave up his birth name - Maria Ludwig Michael Mies - for something more classic, including his mother Rohe's last name and Dutch “van der” due to the preserved nature of the German fragment “von”.

 In addition to the time spent in WWII building roads and bridges, Mies' building strategy has changed.
 While still indulging in the bizarre neoclassical arrangement, he was building a reputation for his visionary contemporary concepts.